cockroachdb/docs/cockroachcloud/cloud-sso-sql.md

 - Create a service account/IAM username with your external IdP (for example, GCP).
 - Create a SQL username in your cluster.
-- Ensure the correspondence between IdP username and SQL username is covered by your [identity mapping configuration], as described in what follows.
+- Ensure the correspondence between IdP username and SQL username is covered by your identity mapping configuration, as described in the next section.

 ### Configure your cluster to accept your external identity provider

-In order to authenticate a service account to a {{ site.data.products.db }} cluster using a JWT issuer, you must update several cluster settings in the `server.jwt_authentication` namespace, as detailed in what follows.
+In order to authenticate a service account to a {{ site.data.products.db }} cluster using a JWT issuer, you must update several cluster settings in the `server.jwt_authentication` namespace, as well as the `identity_map.configuration`.

 {{site.data.alerts.callout_success}}
 Note that the required information for a given IdP is served up at that IdP's `.well-known/openid-configuration` path, for example `https://cockroachlabs.cloud/.well-known/openid-configuration` for {{ site.data.products.db }}, and `https://accounts.google.com/.well-known/openid-configuration` for Google cloud.